Obstructive Sleep Apnea (OSA)

 - Sleepiness or lack of energy during the day

 - Poor memory, forgetfulness, mood changes, and a decreased interest in sex

 If you experience any of these symptoms you should get tested for sleep apnea.

 It is very important to seek medical attention if sleep apnea is suspected.
 A sufferer can completely stop breathing numerous times per hour, and this can quickly turn into a deadly situation.
 Because sleep apnea causes carbon dioxide levels to skyrocket in the blood and oxygen levels to decrease, the heart has to pump harder and faster to compensate for the lack of oxygen.

 What does sleep apnea treatment involve?

 Treatment of Sleep Apnea requires a full team approach.
 Dentists cannot make a diagnosis of Obstructive Sleep Apnea.
 The first step in being treated for snoring or sleep apnea is to obtain an evaluation by a sleep physician who will provide a formal diagnosis and prescription based on your sleep study.
 After consultation, Dr. Berley will determine if you are a good candidate for oral appliance therapy.
-At this time he will then be able to offer many different treatment options which depend largely on the exact diagnosis and the health of the patient.
+This will include a thorough history and head, neck and throat evaluation to assess your situation.
+He will correlate this information along with your sleep study to determine your treatment options.

 See the link below for more information regarding specific oral appliances.